-- Inappropriate or offensive dress, including, but not limited to dress which is too revealing and clothing which displays obscene or offensive words or pictures.
+- Inappropriate or offensive dress, including, but not limited to dress which is too revealing and clothing that displays obscene or offensive words or pictures.

 - Possession or threat of a weapon.

-- Gang activity including display or possession of symbols, hand signals, soliciting membership, intimidating or threatening any individual, wearing or displaying colors or items of dress, etc.
+- Gang activity includes the display or possession of symbols, hand signals, soliciting membership, intimidating or threatening any individual, wearing or displaying colors or items of dress, etc.

 - Inappropriate display of affection, including but not limited to prolonged kissing and touching of any private area of the body.

 - The following outlines steps that may be used with patrons who are not behaving appropriately.
 Membership or program fees will not be refunded for any person removed from a program or facility due to a violation of this behavior policy.
 Some programs or facilities may have stricter or more detailed behavior policies.